JaySchon/PHY571-Project/README.md

 * In the testing folder, one will find some sub-folders which aims to realize one specific calculation task.
 Plotting and production files are strictly separated.
 * In the data folder, calculation results (including plot files and maybe data files) are presented.
-* In the report folder, presentation ppt and project project are uploaded (PDF version) with two animations.
+* In the report folder, presentation ppt and project report are uploaded (PDF version) with two animations.

 ### Calculation Functions